lupomikti/DuolingoCourseSwitcher/README.md

 # Duolingo Language Course Switcher

+This userscript for [Duolingo](https://www.duolingo.com/) simplifies switching your UI language.

 ### Installing

 1. If haven't already, install the appropriate extension for your browser (restarting your browser afterwards if necessary):